linroger/FinanceCompendium/VIII. Portfolio Management/Theory/Diversification, the Capital Asset Pricing Model,and the Cost of Equity Capital HBS.md

 R = \text {D i v i d e n d y i e l d} + \text {P e r t e n g a t e c a p i t a l a p p r e c i a t i o n}
 $$

-Suppose an investor buys one common share of Du Point for  $100 on January 1.
-Over the year he or she receives$ 4 in dividends and sells the share for $108 on December 31.
+Suppose an investor buys one common share of Du Point for  \$100 on January 1.
+Over the year he or she receives\$ 4 in dividends and sells the share for \$108 on December 31.
 The return on this investment is 12%:

 $$
 R _ {D u P o n t} = \frac {\mathbb {S} 4 + (\mathbb {S} 1 0 8 - \mathbb {S} 1 0 0)}{\mathbb {S} 1 0 0} = \frac {\mathbb {S} 1 2}{\mathbb {S} 1 0 0} = .
 1 2